kenlukas/teractf/Lunch_and_Learns/Aug_2025/Web-MoreSQLi/README.md

 ![result4](./result4.png)

 Excellent!
-From the results we can see that `more_table` has a column called `flag`.
+From the results, we can see that `more_table` has a column called `flag`.
 I'll use another UNION to show the details

 `' UNION SELECT flag, null, null from more_table;-- -`